ui5-community/babel-plugin-transform-modules-ui5/README.md

 export let v; v = 'v'; // NOTE that the value here is currently not a live binding (http://2ality.com/2015/07/es6-module-exports.html)
 ```

-Export is a bit trickier if you want your exported module to be imported by code that does not include the import inter-op.
-If the importing code has the inter-op logic inserted by this plugin, then you don't need to worry, and can disable the export inter-op features if desired.
+Export is a bit trickier if you want your exported module to be imported by code that does not include an import inter-op.
+If the importing code has an inter-op logic inserted by this plugin, then you don't need to worry and can disable the export inter-op features if desired.

 Imagine a file like this: